-When living with a dog, it’s important to have a good relationship with a vet (hopefully one who also makes your dog feel safe and relaxed).
-Injuries, sickness or parasites which could harm the dogs health need to be prevented.
+It is valuable to have a good relationship with a vet (hopefully one who helps your dog feel safe and relaxed).
+Injuries, sickness or parasites which could harm a dogs health need to be prevented.
 A yearly health check by a vet is recommended.
 When a dog shows signs of physical discomfort (i.e. changed mobility, excessive grooming, loss of appetite) a quick diagnosis and treatment is needed.

 Healthy, balanced meals have a great influence on the overall life expectancy of dogs.
 Dogs require food that provides them with the necessary fuel/nutrients (proteins, fat, carbohydrates, minerals, vitamins).
 Fresh drinking water needs to be accessible to a dog at all times.